-is not a private entity that ventured into the marketplace and found itself subject to government regulation.
+In any event, there should be no confusion here.
+MNN is not a private entity that ventured into the marketplace and found itself subject to government regulation.
 It was asked to do a job by the government and compensated accordingly.
 If it does not want to do that job anymore, it can stop (subject, like any other entity, to its contractual obligations).
 But as long as MNN continues to wield the power it was given by the government, it stands in the government's shoes and must abide by the First Amendment like any other government actor.

-This is not a case about bigger governments and smaller individuals, ante, at 16; it is a case about principals and agents.
-New York City opened up a public forum on publicaccess channels in which it has a property interest.
+This is not a case about bigger governments and smaller individuals, ante, at 818; it is a case about principals and agents.
+New York City opened up a public forum on public-access channels in which it has a property interest.
 It asked MNN to run that public forum, and MNN accepted the job.
 That makes MNN subject to the First Amendment, just as if the City had decided to run the public forum itself.

-While the majority emphasizes that its decision is narrow and factbound, ante, at 15, that does not make it any less misguided.
+While the majority emphasizes that its decision is narrow and factbound, ibid., that does not make it any less misguided.
 It is crucial that the Court does not continue to ignore the reality, fully recognized by our precedents, that private actors who have been delegated constitutional responsibilities like this one should be accountable to the Constitution's demands.
 I respectfully dissent.